WEPA tissue fact

 INTRODUCTION

-WEPA is a family owned business since 1948 specialising in paper based hygiene products that originated from Germany and has expanded into six different countries.
-They are among the top 3 paper hygiene manufacturers in Europe with 14 production locations in Europe; Germany, Italy, France, Poland, Netherlands, and UK.They recently added an office in India to handle their IT and Digital infrastructure.
-In 2024, WEPA raked in consolidated revenues of €1.8 Billion.
-In 2020 WEPA founded its own Foundation as part of its CSR initiative which focuses on unique projects to support communities and environmental champions in the country.
-They have 10,000 employees under their care along with the communities, environment, consumers and other stakeholders affected by their business operations along their supply chain.
+WEPA has been a family-owned business since 1948, specialising in paper-based hygiene products that originated from Germany and have expanded into six countries.
+They are among the top 3 paper hygiene manufacturers in Europe with 14 production locations in Europe; Germany, Italy, France, Poland, the Netherlands, and the UK.
+They recently added an office in India to handle their IT and Digital infrastructure.
+In 2020, WEPA founded its own Foundation as part of its CSR initiative, which focuses on unique projects to support communities and environmental champions in the country.
+In 2024, WEPA raked in consolidated revenues of €1.8 billion.
+They have over 4,000 employees under their care, along with the communities, environment, consumers, and other stakeholders affected by their business operations along their supply chain.
 Sustainability is a strong foundation of their business operations.
-They have been voluntarily issuing sustainability reports since 2020 and has recently established a Sustainability Stakeholder Advisory Council consisting of independent advisors with rich backgrounds in corporate sustainability and ESG.
-Some of their notable accomplishments at a glance are their partnerships and awards - in 2024 they were awarded with the German Sustainability Award in the Paper, Cardboard, and Paperboard Category.
+They have been voluntarily issuing sustainability reports since 2020 and have recently established a Sustainability Stakeholder Advisory Council consisting of independent advisors with rich backgrounds in corporate sustainability and ESG.
+Some of their notable accomplishments are their partnerships and awards - in 2024, they were awarded the German Sustainability Award in the Paper, Cardboard, and Paperboard Category.
 WEPA's emissions ambitions are set for reductions by 52.5% till 20230 and carbon neutrality by 2040.
-Overall WEPA has an impressive track record, a deep dive into their Sustainability Report for 2024 which was prepared in accordance with ESRS will give us more insights into their achievements, goals and future strategy - keeping in mind 1) their big dilemma of an energy and water intensive process that involves significant natural resources and 2) their ever growing portfolio of business operations through WEPA ventures.
+Overall WEPA has an impressive track record and this report aims to conduct a deep dive into their Sustainability Report for 2024 which was prepared in accordance with ESRS and will give us more insights into their ESG achievements, goals and future strategy - keeping in mind 1) their big dilemma of an energy and water intensive process that involves significant natural resources and 2) their ever growing portfolio of business operations through WEPA ventures.

 ENVIRONMENTAL